Green Fodder Preservation Method for Livestock

 Silage Storage and Feeding

-Silage that has been put in a silo is then compacted and tightly closed for 21-30 days.
+Silage that has been put in a silo is then compacted and tightly closed for 21 to 30 days.
 After this time, the silage from the silo can be opened and fed to livestock.
-If the storage process is successful, there is no leakage; then the silage can last up to 1 year, as long as it is in an airtight place.
+If the storage process is successful and there is no leakage, then the silage can last up to 1 year, as long as it is kept in an airtight place.

 Silage with good quality has distinctive characteristics, namely: